dhillonfarms/randomCode/networking.md

   - OS bypass: used for HPC or ML applications by bypassing the OS kernel and providing direct access to EFA interface.
 Uses MPI or NCCL
   - OS bypass is single subnet rule and must have a security group needs to have self inbound and outbound rule.
 Since it is single subnet, it can't be routed as well.
   - Normal non-OS bypass IP traffic can be cross subnet/AZ
+  - EFA provide all of the same traditional features as ENA and also upport OS-bypass capabilities that enable HPC and ML applications.
 - Placement Groups
   - Cluster: pack instances close together
     - Used for high perfroamnce